 For this to take effect, you now must kill the Dock:

-Everything will refresh briefly, then just switch an app to see how it works – inactive apps become hidden instantly, revealing only the currently active app in focus.
+Now just switch to another app to see how it works – inactive apps become hidden instantly, revealing only the currently active app in focus.
 As you switch around between apps, the other apps will automatically hide.

 Done with Single App Mode?
 You can turn it off again.
 Reverse single application mode and get back to multiple application mode easily by changing the original command as follows:

 defaults write com.apple.dock single-app -bool false